 We know many of you are coming into this thinking help!
 There are too many choices!
 So, we’ve got you covered breaking down different types of buggies and what you might need them for.

 Three Wheels vs Four Wheels:

-Advantages of the three wheels are they are normally easier to manoeuvre, push, fold easy (ours can be done with just one hand!) and most can go from birth to toddler with no need for extras.
+Advantages of the three wheels are they are normally easier to maneuver, push, fold easy (ours can be done with just one hand!) and most can go from birth to toddler with no need for extras.
 They tend to also be the type better suited to multi terrain.

 Think Mini, Mini GT and Elite buggies.